Tuesday, May 1, 2012

 In Praise of Luxuriant Language

 If you're an Anglophile like I am, you will love this book.
-I just got it yesterday afternoon, and I'm halfway through it already.
-Fry has such a warm and engrossing command of the English language, reading him or listening to him is like cuddling oneself down into a plump feather bed of words.
-It's about time someone cared enough about English to use it unabashedly and with so much ease.
+I just got it yesterday afternoon and I'm already halfway through it.
+Fry has such a warm and engrossing command of the English language, reading him or listening to him is like cuddling oneself into a plump feather bed of words.
+It's about time someone cared enough about our language to use it unabashedly and with so much ease.

 "...in every particular I fail Strunk's Elements of Style or any other manual of 'good writing'.
 If a thing can be said in ten words, I may be relied upon to take a hundred to say it.
 I ought to apologize for that.
 I ought to go back and ruthlessly prune, pare and extirpate excess growth, but I will not."